Not All Murder Charges Are the Same – Exploring Felony Murder

 Exercise Your Right to an Attorney Before Speaking to Police

 Committing a felony can quickly escalate to a far more serious charge.
 All the parties involved in the felony will be held accountable for the actions of the others involved.
 Unfortunately, most people are unaware or do not fully understand the felony murder rule.
 If you find yourself facing felony murder charges that put your entire future in jeopardy, you deserve an aggressive attorney to defend you.
 Speaking to the police without a lawyer is a trap that many people fall into.
 The police do not have your best interest in mind.
 Protect yourself and hire a Philadelphia criminal defense attorney from the start of the investigation.
-The skilled, committed murder attorneys at The Law Offices of Michael T. van der Veen will aggressively protect your innocence.
+The skilled, committed murder attorneys at van der Veen, O’Neill, Hartshorn, and Levin will aggressively protect your innocence.